 - Charter of Aged Care Rights A5 booklet

-- Charter of Aged Care Rights Template for Signing (available in PDF and DOC).
+- Charter of Aged Care Rights Template for Signing.
 This resource is now available in 18 translated languages including Arabic, Chinese (simplified and traditional), Croatian, Dutch, German, Greek, Hindi, Hungarian, Italian, Korean, Macedonian, Maltese, Polish, Russian, Serbian, Spanish, and Vietnamese.
 Access translated versions here.

 - Read the ministerial release: Australia signs up for new era of Aged Care rights.

 - Find out more about consumer rights in aged care.

-NOTE: These Charter of Rights resources are not available to order from the Commission's website.
+Note: These resources are not available to order from the Commission's website.
 Downloadable versions and hard copies of the booklet and poster can be accessed via the links above.

 The Charter of Aged Care Rights is easy to read.
 It focuses on 14 high-level consumer rights.
 It will make it easier for consumers, their families, carers and representatives to understand what they can expect from an aged care service.

-Rights afforded to consumers under existing charters will be maintained through the Charter, the Aged Care Quality Standards, amendments to the User Rights Principles 2014 (User Rights Principles), and other laws that inform the delivery and quality of aged care.
+Rights afforded to consumers under existing charters have been maintained through the Charter, the Aged Care Quality Standards, amendments to the User Rights Principles 2014 (User Rights Principles), and other laws that inform the delivery and quality of aged care.
 This includes rights under the Competition and Consumer Act 2010 and Commonwealth anti-discrimination law.

 In addition, changes have been made to the home care security of tenure provision to include critical consumer responsibilities currently contained in the Charter of care recipients’ rights and responsibilities – home care (e.g.: payment of fees).

 For residential care services, provisions addressing consumers responsibilities were already included in the User Rights Principles 2014 and remain in place.